alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-08-20-seeking-help-from-kafirs.md

 It is permissible to seek the help of Mushriks to fight against other Mushriks, if they are willing to help.
 It is not permissible to give them a share of the booty as it was not authentically reported that the Prophet (peace be upon him) did so.

-Al-Shafi'i said, "He (peace be upon him) might have refused to let the Mushrik participate in the Battle of Badr, hoping that he would embrace Islam."

-He also added that it is permissible for the Muslim leader to turn down a Mushrik or to give him permission.
+Al-Shafi'i said, "**He (peace be upon him) might have refused to let the Mushrik participate in the Battle of Badr, hoping that he would embrace Islam."** He also added that it is permissible for the Muslim leader to turn down a Mushrik or to give him permission.
 The opinion of Al-Shafi'i was transmitted by Al-Bayhaqi.
 [End of quotation].

-Al-Nawawi (may Allah be merciful to him) stated in his book, "Sharh Sahih Muslim", (vol.12, pp.198-199), "The Hadith narrated on the authority of 'Aishah (may Allah be pleased with her) that the Prophet (peace be upon him) set out to Badr, and when he reached Harrat-ul-Wabarah which is four miles from Al-Madinah and the Prophet (peace be upon him) said, "Go back for I will not seek the help of a Mushrik."
+Al-Nawawi (may Allah be merciful to him) stated in his book, "Sharh Sahih Muslim", (vol.12, pp.198-199), "**The Hadith narrated on the authority of 'Aishah (may Allah be pleased with her) that the Prophet (peace be upon him) set out to Badr, and when he reached Harrat-ul-Wabarah which is four miles from Al-Madinah and the Prophet (peace be upon him) said, "Go back for I will not seek the help of a Mushrik.**"

 According to another Hadith, the Prophet (peace be upon him) sought the help of Safwan ibn Umayyah before the latter embraced Islam; so a group of scholars based their argument on the first Hadith in general.